-Why Famous: The most important musical figure in the transitional period between the Classical and Romantic eras in Western music.
+Why Famous: Beethoven is widely regarded as the most important musical figure in the transitional period between the Classical and Romantic eras in Western music, and as one of the greatest classical composers to ever live.

-- 1792-12-12 In Vienna, Ludwig Von Beethoven (22) receives 1st lesson in music composition from Franz Joseph Haydn
+- 1792-12-12 In Vienna, Ludwig van Beethoven (22) receives 1st lesson in music composition from Franz Joseph Haydn

 - 1795-03-29 Ludwig van Beethoven (24) has his debut performance as a pianist in Vienna